Welcome to Our Land Matching Portal

-This is a free* community resource to connect local residents so they can arrange shared use of privately or publicly owned underused land.
+This is a free* community resource to connect people so they can arrange shared use of privately and publicly owned land.

-Through the website portal, approved stewards (people seeking land) and landholders (people who own or manage land and are seeking stewards) can search for each other based on location and shared land use interests.
-We hope that this program will lead to the conversion of underused land into green amenities, while strengthening ties our community.
-Users are encouraged to contact each other to see if they are the right fit and to work out the details of a mutually beneficial land use arrangement.
-The KLT encourages land uses that are socially and environmentally responsible.
+Through the website portal, approved landseekers (people looking for land to use) and landholders (people who own or manage land) can search for each other based on location and shared land use interests.
+We hope that this program will continue to facilitate land use arrangements that are mutually beneficial for the land and for our local community.
+Users are encouraged to contact each other toward this goal.
+This program is intended for land uses that are socially and environmentally responsible.

 Get Started!